jsgarcha/food-feud/README.md

 Running the first time may take a minute or so, depending on your internet connection, because the model from Huggingface (~900mb) has to be downloaded.
 Subsequent executions will not pause for long since the model will already be in cache.

+You also need to provide your own key to